zero-to-mastery/resources/YouTubeChannels.md

 * [Hitesh Choudhary](https://www.youtube.com/user/hiteshitube): An informative young man educates the user when it comes to programming languages as well as information security, along with the occasional vlog.

+* [Code With Harry](https://www.youtube.com/channel/UCeVMnSShP_Iviwkknt83cww): Code With Harry is an attempt to teach basics and those coding techniques to people in short time which took him ages to learn.
+At Code With Harry, he provide a quick and to the point demo along with resources of anything and everything he teach.
+Source code and other resources are hosted on his website CodeWithHarry.com.

+* [CS Dojo](https://www.youtube.com/channel/UCxX9wt5FWQUAAz4UrysqK9A): All type of fun content and also he left Google.

+* [Tech With Tim](https://www.youtube.com/c/TechWithTim/featured): Python Programming, Game Development, Pygame, Java Tutorials and Machine Learning.
+This is a list of a few of the things I love to post on my channel.
+My goal is share my knowledge of programming with you and allow everyone access to education for FREE.

 * [Joe Parys Academy](https://www.youtube.com/channel/UC8g_o_0wHJUsp67lJA69yhg): Joe Parys's channel features free content from his own website and Udemy, including, but not limited to, tutorials for various programming languages, cryptocurrency, growing an online business, videography, and Final Cut Pro X (A macOSe-exclusive video-editing software).

 * [LevelUpTuts](https://www.youtube.com/user/LevelUpTuts): Scott Tolinski – producer and maintainer of the channel, friends with the people behind [LearnCode.academy](https://www.youtube.com/user/learncodeacademy), [Josh Owens' Space Dojo](https://www.youtube.com/channel/UCjRSH4MO9CR40bJQxfZMFWQ), [DevTips](https://www.youtube.com/user/DevTipsForDesigners), and [Wes Bos](https://www.youtube.com/user/wesbos) - aims to offer current, accessible, in-depth, high-quality content on all things web development and design with over 840+ video tutorials and counting.